 "The program provided me with insight into Chicago’s young leaders and how those individuals were impacting change.
 I grow inspired at the thought of the program and am thankful to have had the opportunity to participate.
 I believe this will impact Chicago's future in significant ways.”

 Boundaries are everywhere: between sectors, specializations, geographies, generations, backgrounds and beliefs.
 Chicago is replete with boundaries, and will not reach its true potential unless we break through these boundaries.
 Chicago200 aims to do this by convening the next generation of leaders to establish diverse relationships, facilitate crucial conversations, and collaborate around future solutions.

-Over four days, Chicago200 participants will brainstorm, test, refine and present their visions for Chicago.
+Over three days, Chicago200 participants will brainstorm, test, refine and present their visions for Chicago.
 In the process, these young leaders will explore different geographic areas of the city to learn from established public, private, and non-profit leaders.
 They will investigate key issues, hold difficult conversations, and collaborate around tangible solutions for Chicago.
-The winning team will be provided with resources and support to implement their idea.

 On each program, around 50 established leaders from across the city will serve as group advisors, speakers and immersion hosts.
 They will be supporting the participants of Chicago200 – and in doing so they will see the city through the eyes of others.